Pilo28/app-landing-barsa-angular/README.md

 Project still in development, progress on develop branch

+Updates
+A custom library has been added that provides the time and weather information for Barcelona.
+This library is published on npm and uses the OpenWeatherMap API.
+The created library is called my-bcn-time.
+The project has been refactored to use SASS and lazy image loading has been implemented.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.